 Who would manage data in that case, if the service is still provided by Oracle?

-– The ownership and management of data is exclusively on the side of the user, in this case the state.
+– The ownership and management of data are exclusively on the side of the user, in this case, the state.
 It cannot occur for a piece of data to be trapped in some data centre on another continent.
 Everything is located locally, and yet it is a public Cloud service provided by Oracle.
 We are the only company currently able to offer something like that.

 Which of Oracle Labs’ modern solutions could find application in our country in the near future?

 – IDC claims that organisations which analyse all relevant data and use that as the basis to generate operational decisions will realise additional revenue of $430 billion by 2020, as a result of increased productivity compared to the less analytically-orientated competition.